Integralist/integralist.co.uk/content/posts/basic-shell-scripting.md

 > Note: where `{}` is a placeholder for the file path

 You'll see the `\;` at the end indicates the end of the command.
 You need to escape the `;` otherwise it won't work.
 Also you can replace it with `\+` which *appends* file paths.
 The reason you'd use this is if you want to execute your specified utility command once and have all matching file paths added as arguments.
-Where as `\;` means it'll execute the command once for each file matched.
+Whereas `\;` means it'll execute the command once for each file matched.

 ### Finding files over a certain size